Tax Penalties of U.S. Citizens Overseas

 Or in some cases, the oldest son's name will be put on everything, but the assets and income are not really his until his parents pass away.
 This can cause a lot of problems from a US tax perspective since the financial institution will be reporting the accounts under FATCA but the US 'nominee' has not been filing any tax returns, FBARs or other information returns for foreign financial assets."

-"It's sad," Jeker goes on to say, "but I'm advising my clients to stop these arrangements with a US family member.
+"It's sad," Jeker adds, "but I'm advising my clients to stop these arrangements with a US family member.
 [We are] rearranging family relationships because of this."
 It's a prime example of the "tail wagging the dog."
 Where is this going to go?
-"I don't know," Jeker says, clients have "no choice.
+"I don't know," she replies, "clients have no choice.
 The choice is: either comply.
 Or change your way of doing things.
 Or you get out of the system.
-And take your whole family with you, Jerker says.
-"Once the panic subsides," the focus shifts into "how to give up citizenship in order not to be a 'covered expatriate."
+And take your whole family with you."

 The Consequences of Being a Covered Expatriate